LRobach/fluopenslide/README.md

 # Installation

+You can install it with `pip install`.
+When you are in your terminal , just use `pip install fluopenslide` and it will install the whole library.
+You can then use it at your convenience.

-You can install it directly from GitHut by downloading it here : <https://github.com/LRobach/fluopenslide/archive/refs/heads/master.zip>.
+You can also install it directly from GitHut by downloading it here : <https://github.com/LRobach/fluopenslide/archive/refs/heads/master.zip>.

 # Documentation